DataONEorg/sem-prov-design/docs/use-cases/semantics/use-case-50.rst

 Summary
 -------
 Using natural language to do a "first pass" at assigning semantic annotations will help organize our holdings and [hopefully] provide better search recall.
+This can be done on existing "legacy" content as well as on any new incoming data packages.
+Perhaps at the discretion of the MN that contributes the objects?

 Sequence Diagram